Terms and Conditions

 16 NO EMPLOYMENT

-17.1 If you wish to cancel a booked course, you must inform us, in writing (email or letter) at least 7 working days prior to the start of the course.
-If you cancel at least 7 working days prior to the course there is nothing to pay.
-If you cancel within 3-7 working days prior to the course you will be charged 50% of the total course cost.
-If you cancel less than 3 working days prior to the start of the course, you must pay 100% of the course cost.
-In exceptional circumstances we may decide to wave these fees but this is down to our discretion.
-If finance is taken to pay for the course, you have 14 days from the date the course is booked in which to cancel which must be done in writing (email or letter).
-If there is not 14 days between the point of booking ng and the start date of the course, the above cancelation terms apply.
+17.1 If you wish to cancel a booked course or event medical cover, you must inform us in writing (email or letter) at least seven working days before the start of the course.
+If you cancel at least seven working days before the course or medical cover, nothing to pay.
+If you cancel within 3-7 working days before the course or medical cover, you will be charged 50% of the total course cost.
+If you cancel less than three working days before the start of the course or medical cover, you must pay 100% of the course or cover the cost.
+We may decide to wave these fees in exceptional circumstances, but this is down to our discretion.
+If finance is taken to pay for the course, you have 14 days from the date the course is booked in which to cancel, which must be done in writing (email or letter).
+If there are not 14 days between the point of booking and the course’s start date, the above cancellation terms apply.
+If you have booked a course and are late, you will miss part of the course.
+If a candidate is 30 minutes late or more on a full-day course or 15 minutes late or more on a half-day course, they will not be allowed to join it.
+No refunds will be given in this eventuality.
+Failure to notify us of a non-attendance will incur the total cost of the course to be paid.

 17.2 If you wish to cancel or cease the use of our consultancy services, you must do so in writing (email or letter) within 14 days of the start of the contract term.
 You can find this date on your SLA.
 If you cancel in writing within 14 days of the contract start date there are no monies to pay.
 Cancellation after 14 days will incur a penalty charge of the remainder of the invoice for the contract period left to run (if not already paid in full).

 17.3 If you wish to cancel or return an order for goods, you must do so within 14 days of receiving the goods.
 The goods must be returned in the same condition they were sent in and must have all original packaging.
-If the goods are damaged, or are not in the same condition they were sent in, we will not be able to offer a full refund.
+If the goods are damaged or are not in the same condition they were sent in, we will not be able to offer a full refund.
 You must return all goods to Unit 2, Southview House, St Austell Enterprise Park, St Austell, Cornwall, PL25 4EJ.
-Please see the summary of your cancelation rights below.
+Please see the summary of your cancellation rights below.
+If you order goods where parts have been purchased to fulfill the order you will be liable to pay for the parts or full order if not canceled within 7 days of the order.
+Invoices will still stand for payment once sent unless the order is canceled in writing within the timeframe.